 Topic 2: The Impact of Gender-inclusive Gate keeping and Predecessors Influence on the Success of Female CEOs

-Research Aim: The purpose of the research will be to explore how local organisational agents and contexts are able to help women leaders overcome barriers and achieve success at higher levels in corporate firms.
-The study will focus on CEO succession events and factors of predecessor CEOS and their influence on women post-succession.
-The research design will be developed qualitatively
+Research Aim: The purpose of the research will explore how local organisational agents and contexts can help women leaders overcome barriers and achieve success at higher levels in corporate firms.
+The study will focus on CEO succession events and predecessor CEOS factors and their influence on women post-succession.
+The research design will be developed qualitatively.

 Topic 3: Analyzing the Impact of Daily Psychological Power on Organisational Leaders

 Research Aim: The research will use quantitative techniques to analyze power-holders relational and interdependent work contexts.
 The study will examine the effect of daily psychological power using the factors of abusive behaviour and perceived incivility.

 Topic 4: Examining the Impact of Cultural Diversity on Interaction Process and Performance

 Research Aim: Using quantitative techniques, the research will analyse the factors of interaction process and performance in two groups of employees in the services industry – homogenous and culturally diverse.
 The effectiveness in operation and arrangements will be examined.

 Topic 5: Analyzing the Impact of ‘Voice’ and ‘Silence’ on Destructive Leadership